MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/see-a-list-of-audio-conferencing-numbers.md

 - Strat_SB_PSTN
 - Audio Conferencing
-description: 'Learn how to look up your dial-in conferencing numbers from within Skype for Business. ' ms.openlocfilehash: 3417a103e59638690d2ee100fa88a9671f3b0d44 ms.sourcegitcommit: 94e32f776364b0aaefe2d2d72062ec1c249eaef3 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 02/19/2018
+description: 'Learn how to look up your dial-in conferencing numbers from within Skype for Business. ' ms.openlocfilehash: 19bbf38968afb094deaf97ff14a6673b4cfdda48 ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/03/2018
 ---
-# <a name="see-a-list-of-audio-conferencing-numbers"></a>Anzeigen einer Liste der Audiokonferenz Zahlen
+# <a name="see-a-list-of-audio-conferencing-numbers"></a>See a list of Audio Conferencing numbers

-Wenn Sie Audiokonferenzen für Skype für Unternehmen und die Microsoft-Teams, einrichten, können Sie die angezeigten Rufnummern anzeigen, die Ihnen für Audiokonferenzen verfügbar sind.
-Diese Liste müssen alle Rufnummern Audiokonferenzen, die für Ihre Organisation verfügbar sind.
+When you set up Audio Conferencing for Skype for Business and Microsoft Teams users, you can view the phone numbers that are available to them for audio conferencing.
+This list will have all of the audio conferencing phone numbers that are available to your organization.

- **Sie suchen Preise?** Finden Sie unter [Preise für Audiokonferenzen](https://products.office.com/en-us/skype-for-business/audio-conferencing#Requirements).
+ **Sie suchen Preise?** See [Pricing for Audio Conferencing](https://products.office.com/en-us/skype-for-business/audio-conferencing#Requirements).

 > [!IMPORTANT]
-> **Es ist keine Ressource, die eine Auflistung aller die Einwahlnummern für Audiokonferenzen enthält.** Wenn Sie suchen, um festzustellen, ob in Ihrer Stadt oder Land/Region-Einwahl Telefonnummern vorhanden sind, gehen Sie zu **Skype für Business Administrationscenter** > **VoIP** > **Telefonnummern**klicken Sie auf **Hinzufügen**, und klicken Sie dann auf **neuen Dienst Zahlen**.
+> **There isn't a resource that contains a listing of all of the dial-in numbers for Audio Conferencing.** If you are looking to see if there are dial-in phone numbers available in your area or country/region, go to **Skype for Business admin center** > **Voice** > **Phone Numbers**, click **Add**, and then click **New Service Numbers**.
 Verwenden Sie die Listen für **Land/Region**, **Bundesland/Kanton** und **Ort**, um die Suchergebnisse zu filtern.
-Auch wenn Sie für gebührenfreie Service Zahlen suchen, wählen Sie **gebührenfreie Rufnummer** aus **Bundesland/Kanton** Liste.
+Also, if you are looking for toll-free service numbers, select **Toll-Free** from the **State/Region** list.

 Wenn für Ihre Organisation nur eine Telefonnummer verfügbar ist, wird sie als Standardtelefonnummer für alle Benutzer verwendet.
 Wenn mehrere Telefonnummern verfügbar sind, können Sie für jeden Benutzer eine Standardtelefonnummer auswählen.
-Diese Standardrufnummer wird in Skype für Geschäfts- und Microsoft-Teams, besprechungseinladungen enthalten sein.
+This default number will be included in Skype for Business and Microsoft Teams meeting invitations.

-Finden Sie unter So ändern Sie die Telefonnummer Zugriffsnummer für Einwahl für einen einzelnen Benutzer [gewählte Nummern auf enthalten invites Telefonnummern festgelegt](set-the-phone-numbers-included-on-invites.md) .
+You can see [Set the phone numbers included on invites](set-the-phone-numbers-included-on-invites.md) to change the dial-in phone number for a single user.

 > [!NOTE]
 > Inländische Einwahlnummern sind Ihrer Organisation zugeordnet.
 Nur solche Nummern können als Standardtelefonnummer eingestellt werden.
 Internationale Einwahlnummern können von mehreren Organisationen gemeinsam verwendet werden.

-## <a name="to-view-your-audio-conferencing-phone-numbers"></a>So zeigen Sie Ihre Rufnummern Audiokonferenzen an
+## <a name="to-view-your-audio-conferencing-phone-numbers"></a>To view your audio conferencing phone numbers

 1. Melden Sie sich bei Office 365 mit Ihrem Firmen- oder Schulkonto an.

 2. Navigieren Sie zum **Office 365 Admin Center** > **Skype for Business**.

-3. Wechseln Sie in der **Skype für Business Administrationscenter**, im linken Navigationsbereich zu **Audiokonferenzen** > **Microsoft Bridge**, und führen Sie dann:
+3. In the **Skype for Business admin center**, in the left navigation, go to **Audio conferencing** > **Microsoft bridge**, and then:

-  - Sie können die Telefonnummern anzeigen, die für Audiokonferenzen verfügbar sind.
+  - You can view the phone numbers that are available for audio conferencing.

-  - Sie können auch den Speicherort anzeigen, und die primären und sekundären Sprachen, die durch die Audiokonferenz verwendet werden automatische Telefonzentrale.
+  - You can also view the location, and the primary and secondary languages that will be used by the audio conferencing auto attendant.

 > [!NOTE]
-> Sie können wechseln Sie zur **Audiokonferenz** > **Benutzer** und wählen Sie Eigenschaften so ändern Sie die Standardeinstellung des Benutzers zu nummerieren, indem Sie eine neue Nummer aus der Liste der verfügbaren Nummern in Ihrer Organisation auswählen.
-Finden Sie unter [Einrichten des Telefons, Zahlen auf enthalten lädt](set-the-phone-numbers-included-on-invites.md).
+> You can go to **Audio conferencing** > **Users** and select the user's properties to change the default number by choosing a new number from the list of available numbers in your organization.
+See [Set the phone numbers included on invites](set-the-phone-numbers-included-on-invites.md).

 ## <a name="want-to-know-how-to-manage-with-windows-powershell"></a>Möchten Sie wissen, wie Sie die Verwaltung mit Windows PowerShell organisieren?